giucam/orbital/README.md

 You also need QtWayland, preferably from git (branch 'stable') as Qt does not provide a Wayland backend by default.
 You do not need QtCompositor, the platform plugin is enough.
+There are also some optional dependencies: currently Orbital can use Solid from KDE Frameworks 5, ALSA and Logind, but it can also work without them, losing some functionality.
+You can enable or disable these dependencies by passing some options to cmake: `-Duse_alsa=ON/OFF`, `-Duse_logind=ON/OFF` and `-Duse_solid=ON/OFF`.

 ## Building Orbital
 To compile Orbital run this commands from the repository root directory: